 Visitors are welcome Tuesday-Sunday from 10 AM-4 PM.
 Admission is $5 for adults, $4 for children 12 and under, free for children younger than three.
 The Center is closed on Mondays and federal holidays.

-Look at reviews and ratings: Customer reviews and ratings can give you insight into the business's reputation.
-Verify Contact Information: Double-check the contact details such as phone numbers and email addresses.
+Check Reviews and Ratings: Customer reviews and ratings can give you insight into the business's reputation.
+Check Contact Details: Ensure the contact details, like phone numbers and emails, are correct.
 Check the official website for more details.
-Check Business Address: Confirm the location using the provided Google map.
+Verify Location: Double-check the business location using the Google map provided.

-Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Verify the Representative: Ensure that the person you are speaking with is a legitimate representative of the business.
-Ask for their name and position and verify it on the official website.
-Before proceeding with any legal matters, consider being aware of local $stateName state laws.
-It is also advisable to contact a licensed privacy legal counsel to ensure compliance and to defend your rights and interests.
+Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Check Representative's Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
+Check their name and position on the business's official website.
+Before proceeding with any legal matters, consider researching local $stateName state laws.
+It is also advisable to speak with a licensed privacy law specialist to ensure compliance and to safeguard your rights and interests.
 You can find more information here by finding an accredited privacy law advisor.

-Handling Disputes: If you face any legal issues or disputes, keep a record and consult with a legal expert.
-You may also report the issue to local consumer protection agencies.
-Reporting Listing Issues: If you notice a business is closed or has incorrect contact details, inform us.
+Handling Disputes: Document any legal issues or disputes and seek legal advice.
+Report the problem to local consumer protection agencies if necessary.
+Report Listing Problems: If you notice a business is closed or has incorrect contact details, inform us.
 Submit a report using the following form: Contact Us Form